-Until this point, it was ambiguous Venat was an ally or a Manipulative Bastard toward Vayne and Cid, but then, while it would have been easy to him/her to leave and abandon Vayne who asked for it, The renegade Occuria chooses to stay and die alongside his remaining ally definitely proves that he/she really respected Vayne and Cid and was truly an idealist ready to give up its immortality for humanities freedom we then learn that the bad guys were a legitimate Nakama, and we get a very rare example of a Rousing Speech given by the last boss who know he/she will not survive this, but accept his/her death anyway because he/she feels that his/her role is fulfilled: now, making a game when the player can respect the villains for more than being sexy is quite a feat.
+Until this point, it was ambiguous Venat was an ally or a Manipulative Bastard toward Vayne and Cid, but then, while it would have been easy to him/her to leave and abandon Vayne who asked for it, the renegade Occuria chooses to stay and die alongside his remaining ally.
+It definitely proves that he/she really respected Vayne and Cid and was truly an idealist ready to give up its immortality for humanities freedom.
+We then learn that the bad guys were a legitimate band of True Companions, and we get a very rare example of a Rousing Speech given by the last boss who knows he/she will not survive this, but accepts his/her death anyway because he/she feels that his/her role is fulfilled: making a game when the player can respect the villains for more than being sexy is quite a feat.

 "I Judge Magister, condemn you to oblivion!"

 Vaan picking up one of Gabranth's swords, charging Vayne, and mortally wounding him in the process.
-Impressive considering how early in the story arc his character arc was resolved.
+Impressive considering how early his specific character arc was resolved.